aclark4life/python-packages-doc/ex4.rst

 ``Django`` installation
 -----------------------

-You want to take Django for a spin, but you don't know much about Django or Python::
+You want to take ``Django`` for a spin, but you don't know much about it or Python::

     $ virtualenv .